eduardojst10/eduardojst10/README.md

-### Hi welcome! 👋
+## Hi welcome!
-My name is **Eduardo Teixeira** and I´m a Software Engineering Master's student at [University of Minho](https://www.uminho.pt/PT) .
-Currently working on my Dissertation: *Deep Learning approaches for landmarks detection on knee medical images* for BiRD LAB a research group from the University of Minho.
-Learning actively about Deep Learning, MLOps and CI\CD practices.
-Also interested in Blockchain, Solidity and NFT´s technology.
+Finished Dissertation: *Deep Learning approaches for landmarks detection on knee medical images* for BiRD LAB a research group from the University of Minho.
+Learning actively about Deep Learning, MLOps, distributed ML pipelines and CI\CD practices.
+Interested in Distributed Systems and low level OS software.

----
-- **Programming/Scripting Languages worked with:** Haskell, C, C++, Java, Python, JavaScript
-- **Machine Learning:** Tensorflow, Pytorch, Pandas, scikit-learn, matplotlib
-- **Frontend Development:** React.js, Vue.js
-- **Backend Development:** Node.js, Express
-- **Databases:** MongoDB and MySQL
-- **Version Control:** Git / GitHub
-- **DevOps Tools:** GCloud, Docker, Kubernetes
----

-👨🏻‍💻 Current Learning Goals
-Master MLOps
-Distributed ML pipelines

-You can reach me by:
+### You can reach me by:

-Institucional e-mail: pg47166@alunos.di.uminho.pt\
 LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/eduardo-teixeira-16b807196) \
 Personal Website: https://eduardojst10.github.io/eduardo/
 <!--